 Russell is excited about her new position as student trustee at Nassau.
 “I’m looking forward to working with the other trustees, who have a lot of experience and can help me understand more about making business decisions,” she said.
 Russell wants to be the voice of her fellow students on the board.

 Bridget’s family members are no strangers to NCC.
 Her mother, aunt and uncles all attended the College, as has her sister.
 She would absolutely recommend the College to anyone.
 “It’s really what you make of it,” Russell said.
 “The professors and the classes are terrific and there are so many clubs and activities outside the classroom.”
 She added that for these reasons students are bound to find things that are right for them.

 While Russell isn’t certain what career she wants to pursue after college, she is interested in women’s health and public health.

 Photo caption: Bridget Russell, 2019-20 student trustee on the Board of Trustees at Nassau Community College.
 (Download hi res photo.)

 About Nassau Community College

-Nassau Community College, a division of the State University of New York, is an institution where almost 23,000 full- and part-time students and nearly 15,000 continuing and professional students start and continue their successful journey through higher education.
-More than 70 fields of study are offered on a 225-acre campus located in the center of Long Island.
-As the largest single-campus two-year college in New York State, Nassau Community College maintains a national reputation for excellence.
+Nassau Community College is an institution where almost 19,000 full-time, part-time, Workforce Development and continuing education students start and continue their successful journey through higher education.
+More than 80 fields of study are offered on a 225-acre campus located in the center of Long Island.
+As the largest single-campus two-year college in New York State SUNY System, Nassau Community College maintains a national reputation for excellence.
 For more information, visit www.ncc.edu.